WidePoint's Subsidiary IT Auth - GuruFocus.com

 About IT Authorities, Inc

 IT Authorities, Inc. (ITA) is a Managed Services Provider (MSP), a Managed Security Services Provider (MSSP), and a Cloud Services Provider (CSP).
-ITA offers a complete portfolio of management services for Azure, AWS, and Google platforms, as well as cloud components such as VMs, storage, network, Redis cache, app services, SQL workloads, and much more.
-Based in Tampa, ITA serves clients across the United States and in countries on five continents.
+ITA offers a complete portfolio of end user helpdesk services, security services, professional services and management services for Azure, AWS and Microsoft 365 as well as private cloud and on-premise solutions.
+Based in Tampa, Florida, ITA serves clients across the United States and in countries on five continents.
 ITA is a subsidiary of WidePoint Corporation.
 To learn more about IT Authorities, please visit itauthorities.com.

 WidePoint Investor Relations: